-Tuesday 27 June 2017 was a special day for Edinburgh Theological Seminary as ten of its students graduated from the University of Glasgow with a Bachelor of Theology degree, and another student graduated with Master in Theology.
+Tuesday 26 June 2018 was a special day for Edinburgh Theological Seminary as its students graduated from the University of Glasgow with the Bachelor of Theology degree and Master of Theology.

 The graduation ceremony was held in the Bute Hall at the main university campus in Glasgow which served as a beautiful setting for such a special occasion.
 The graduation marks the end of many years study for these students and the ceremony was a wonderful opportunity to share in one another’s achievements.
 Our graduates are able to look back over many months of hard work, where much has been learned and where great friendships have been made.